Solder Wire and calculating it’s length.

 Example 3

 Here is a different type of example.
 I am going to run some PVC pipe on a boat I am retrofitting.
-I do not want to exceed the weight limitations so I am trying to keep a running tally of anything I put it it.
-If I had a piece in front of me I could weigh a length of it and then do the math to figure out how much it would weight for the appropriate length but I don’t have any right now.
+I do not want to exceed the weight limitations so I am trying to keep a running tally of anything I put it in.
+If I had a piece in front of me I could weigh a length of it and then do the math to figure out how much it would weigh for the appropriate length but I don’t have any right now.
 I also don’t have a great scale to use for this.
 What can I do?
-Obviously, I could go buy some and do it OR…
+I could go buy some and do it OR…

 I found a chart that gave me the information here: